Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Problem the third: they had to defend the property.
 That meant Yeego needed to learn the rudiments of such…*uncivilized* work, and learn them quickly.
 There were a great many Clanless out there, all clamoring for access to the resources Yeego’s estate promised and most, if admitted, would contribute nothing or worse than nothing.
 His fledgling pseudo-Clan’s territory could not admit an unlimited number of newcomers.

-Force---It all came down to force.
+Force - It all came down to force.
 What stopped the desperate and thirsty from rushing his gates?
 Force, or the threat of it.
 What kept his new “Clan” in line and made them contribute to the greater good, or dissuaded them from complaining about their ration payments?
 The threat of being forced to leave and rejoin the hapless mob outside.

 Really, Gaoians weren’t so civilized at all, when it came down to it.